IbtehazRafid/HardcodedCalculatorCalculator/README.md

 # HardcodedCalculator — JavaFX
 A desktop calculator that refuses to compute anything directly.
 Instead, it writes a brand-new Java source file for your expression, compiles it, runs it as a subprocess, and reads the result back from a text file.
 Why?
-Because I can.
+Because it can.

 ## Features
 - Addition, subtraction, multiplication, division